 2. Regular Security Audits & Penetration Testing

 Proactive security assessments identify vulnerabilities before attackers exploit them.
-Regular audits and penetration testing provide objective evaluations of your security posture and highlight areas needing improvement.

 - Annual Comprehensive Audits: Conduct thorough security audits at least annually, covering network configurations, access controls, and security policies.